This dish is a staple in our house and can be served hot, warm or cold.

 Heat several tablespoons of oil in a large frying pan and cook the aubergine until it is tender – you may need to do this in batches.
 When cooked place on paper towel to drain.

-Puree the ginger, garlic and 1/3 of the tomatoes together.
+Puree the ginger, garlic and 1/3 of the tomatoes together in a blender.